Home » Read & Learn » WordPress » WordPress Photo Gallery Plugins & Slider Tips

 Size Matters

-You want to make sure your graphics are the right size and orientation to look good in your theme.
+You want to ensure your graphics are the right size and orientation to look good within your theme’s established layout.
 And consistency is key.
 Investigate the image sizes that your theme designates and then use images that are that exact size.

 The same goes for your gallery/slider.
-Again, you want all the photos to be the same size for the best results.
+Again, for the best results, you want all the photos to be the same size.

-Also, think about the order that you are adding the images to your gallery.
+Also, consider the order in which you add the images to your gallery.
 Try putting them in a logical order that tells a story or makes sense to the viewer.

 Orientation Matters

-Images will generally be horizontal, sometimes square, when used within your theme’s display.
-Vertical orientation is generally only for images that you embed within a page or post.
-If you have a bunch of vertical photos, create a slider just for your vertical images to make sure you create a consistent layout.
+When used within your theme’s display, images will generally be horizontal, although they may also be square.
+Vertical orientation is generally only for images embedded within a page or post.
+If you have multiple vertical photos, create a slider just for your vertical images to ensure a consistent layout.

 You liked your theme’s demo because of how it looked, right?
-To create that look means you use the recommended image sizes and orientation at all times to gain the same effect.
-Then carry that consistency through to your sliders and galleries.
+To create that look, you must use the recommended image sizes and orientation consistently to achieve the same effect.
+Then, carry that consistency through to your sliders and galleries.

-Outside of the homepage hero (main) top of page image, you probably will not need images larger than 1100 pixels in size on your website.
+Outside of the homepage hero (main) top-of-page image, you probably will not need images larger than 1500 pixels on your website.
 Did you know that most camera or smartphone images are thousands of pixels in size?
-Waaaaay too large for your website and will use resources unnecessarily.
+They are way too large for your website and will use resources unnecessarily.

-Uploading images larger than required will ding your website’s performance metrics.
-Instead, determine the best size for your gallery based on where it will display and use images of the same size to fit that real estate.
+Uploading images larger than required will damage your website’s performance metrics.
+Instead, determine the best size for your gallery based on where it will be displayed and use images of the same size to fit that real estate.

 Okay, now that you have all your images resized and “smushed,” you want to integrate your slider.
-There are a ton of slider plugins—some are better than others from an ease of use and optimization point of view.
-Then there are themes that include slider blocks, which negate the need for a plugin.
+There are a ton of slider plugins, and some are better than others from an ease-of-use and optimization point of view.
+Then, there are themes that include slider blocks, which negate the need for a plugin.

 I’ll cover my two favorites for you today.